Spike definition :

 Spike types :

-- There are three types of Spikes: architectural, technical and functional.
+- There are three types of Spikes: Architectural Spike, Technical Spike and Functional Spike.

 Architectural Spike :